 - Fever, chills, nausea, or vomiting

-Since UTIs can often cause more serious problems when left untreated, you should visit a doctor as soon as you notice the first symptoms of a UTI.
+Since UTIs can often cause more serious problems when left untreated, you should visit a doctor when notice the first symptoms of a UTI.
 Complicated UTIs can spread and cause permanent damage to the bladder and kidneys, or enter the bloodstream and affect other organs.
-You should come in immediately if you are pregnant, or if you have a fever of 101.5º F or higher.
+You should be seen sooner if you are pregnant, or if you have a fever.
 If you have recurring UTIs, we can perform tests to find the right treatment for you.
-If you’ve already been treated for a recent UTI, but your symptoms persist or worsen after taking antibiotics for 2 days, you should return to iCare as soon as possible.
+If you’ve already been treated for a recent UTI, but your symptoms persist or worsen after taking antibiotics for 48 hours, you should return to iCare as soon as possible.

 The causes of involuntary urinary incontinence vary greatly.
 Most people feel a frequent urge to urinate and may even leak urine before getting to the bathroom.
 Incontinence can be caused by:

 - Recurrent coughing with force